awsdocs/amazon-cognito-developer-guide/doc_source/revocation-endpoint.md

 # Revoke endpoint<a name="revocation-endpoint"></a>

-The /`oauth2/revoke` endpoint revokes all of the access tokens that the specified refresh token generated\.
+The /`oauth2/revoke` endpoint revokes a user's access token that Amazon Cognito initially issued with the refresh token that you provide, and all subsequent access tokens from the same refresh token\.
 After the endpoint revokes the tokens, you can't use the revoked tokens to access APIs that Amazon Cognito tokens authenticate\.

 ## POST /oauth2/revoke<a name="post-revoke"></a>